Home » Posts tagged 'fed' (Page 10)

 Davos is Making the Central Bank Case for Gold

-A few months ago I talked about the upcoming changes to the way adoption of Basel III’s new bank reserve rules would alter the gold market.
-In short my conclusion was similar to that of Alistair MacLeod’s and others, that Basel III should collapse the egregious manipulation of the gold market through the use of using futures and unallocated gold as bank reserves.
+Davos is Making the Central Bank Case for Gold A few months ago I talked about the upcoming changes to the way adoption of Basel III’s new bank reserve rules would alter the gold market.
+In short my conclusion was similar to that of Alistair MacLeod’s and others, that Basel III should collapse the egregious manipulation of […]

 The Fed Will Break the Economy

-Last week, the Fed was handed an unexpected gift as first-time jobless claims fell to the lowest level since 1969, which gives the Federal Reserve the green light to continue tapering its $120 billion monthly purchases of U.S. Treasury and mortgage-backed securities.
-Given the Fed’s dual mandate of maximum employment and stable prices, low unemployment claims along with a low unemployment rate allow the Fed to focus on combating inflation.
+The Fed Will Break the Economy Last week, the Fed was handed an unexpected gift as first-time jobless claims fell to the lowest level since 1969, which gives the Federal Reserve the green light to continue tapering its $120 billion monthly purchases of U.S. Treasury and mortgage-backed securities.
+Given the Fed’s dual mandate of maximum employment and stable […]

 Our $29 Trillion Deficit, Interest Rates, Inflation, And Debt

-The emergence and acceptance of Modern Monetary Theory has turned our economic system upside down.
+Our $29 Trillion Deficit, Interest Rates, Inflation, And Debt The emergence and acceptance of Modern Monetary Theory has turned our economic system upside down.
 Skeptics of its substance and sustainability have been brushed aside temporarily but expect the MMT experiment to collapse and end in ruin.
-To us that believe in old school economics, debt matters and is tied directly to interest rates and inflation.
-Central banks across the world claim the lack of inflation is the key force driving their QE policy and permitting it to continue, however, the moment inflation begins to take root much of their flexibility will be lost.
-This translates into governments being forced to pay higher interest rates on their debt.
+To us that believe in old school economics, […]

 Could The Fed Trigger The Next “Financial Crisis”